sodadata/soda-core/docs/documentation/sql_metrics.md

 # SQL metrics

+## Basic metric query

 The most simple SQL metric is selecting 1 numeric value.
 For example:

-> The name of the field will be used as the name of the metric.
-So be sure to
+> By default the name of the field will be used as the name of the metric.
+So
-> provide a meaningful field alias for aggregate functions.
-Otherwise you won't
+> using an alias is the simplest way to specify the metric name.
+See
-> be able to properly reference the metrics in the test.
+> [Metric names](#metric-names) below if you want to specify the metric name in the
+> YAML

 ```yaml
 sql: |